2018 SALES KICKOFF MEETING PLANNING GUIDE

 Steve W. Martin is the author of the "Heavy Hitter" series of books for senior salespeople.
 He has keynoted and conducted sales training breakout sessions at hundreds of sales meetings and annual sales kickoffs.
 On this page you will find the following articles to help you plan the perfect sales meeting:

-Whether speaking about selling to the C-level, enterprise sales strategy, sales linguistics or sales psychology, Steve Martin is both provocative and entertaining.
+Whether speaking about selling to the C-level, enterprise sales strategy, high performing sales organizations, B2B buyer behavior or sales linguistics , Steve W. Martin is both provocative and entertaining.
 Steve is the perfect opening keynote speaker to establish the tone for your sales kickoff or closing inspirational speaker to end your meeting on a high note.

 While many keynote speakers offer canned presentations of generic information, Steve Martin’s keynotes are completely customized to your unique sales situation and specific areas of need.
 To ensure topical relevance, pre-presentation interviews and background research is conducted to understand your market, product, and salespeople.